-ATX-MS-1467 is a potential disease-modifying experimental therapy for relapsing-remitting multiple sclerosis (RRMS).
-The peptide-based therapeutic is designed to target up to 70 percent of people with MS who have a specific genetic profile.
+ATX-MS-1467 is a potential disease-modifying therapy for relapsing-remitting multiple sclerosis (RRMS).
+Its developer, Apitope, reports that peptide-based therapeutic agent could benefit up to 70 percent of people with MS who have a specific genetic profile.

-ATX-MS-1467 consists of four short peptides derived from the basic protein of myelin, which is a key autoantigen in MS. ATX-MS-1467 aims to induce the immunological tolerance of the body’s T-cells to key autoantigens that are involved in the clinical development of MS. It seeks to reduce the attack by switching off (desensitizing) the autoimmune response to myelin.
-Gradually increased doses of ATX-MS-1467 could make the immune system adjust to their presence and stop the attack on myelin.
+ATX-MS-1467 consists of four short peptides derived from the basic protein of myelin, which is a key auto-antigen (a trigger for an auto-immune response), in MS. ATX-MS-1467 aims to induce an immunological tolerance in T-cells to key auto-antigens involved in the clinical development of MS. In other words, it seeks to reduce MS attacks by desensitizing (switching off) the autoimmune response to myelin.
+Gradually increased doses of ATX-MS-1467 could make the immune system adjust to their presence and prevent immune attacks against myelin.

 Studies Involving ATX-MS-1467

-A second Phase 1 study was successfully completed (NCT01097668) after encouraging preliminary results of another Phase 1 study in six patients with SPMS.
-The second Phase 1 study aimed to assess the safety and biological parameters of ATX-MS-1467 in 43 RRMS patients.
-The primary endpoint was safety and tolerability which was determined by adverse effects and MRI scans.
-Identifying early signs of effectiveness was the second endpoint.
+Following encouraging preliminary results from a small-scale Phase 1 clinical trial in six patients with secondary progressive multiple sclerosis (SPMS), a second Phase 1 study was successfully completed (NCT01097668).
+The second study assessed the safety and biological parameters of ATX-MS-1467 in 43 RRMS patients.
+The primary endpoint was safety and tolerability, determined through adverse effects and MRI scans.
+A secondary goal was identifying early signs of effectiveness.
 MRI scans showed a significant decrease in new lesions, which is an early indicator of potential effectiveness.

 Note: Multiple Sclerosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.